LeonardoSanBenitez/open-capivara-explainer/README.md

 It was built as a set of loosely coupled moduled.
 Each module could have been published as a separate package, but we decided to include them all in this mono-repo.
 We minimized the dependencies between them (except the `utils`: every calls things from utils, so it would have to be included in every module if they are published separately).
 The modules are:
-* plugin converter
+* Plugin Converter
-* plugin orchestrator
+* Plugin Orchestrator
-* dataset generator
+* Dataset Generator

 Additionally, this repo contains (these are not intended to be published as packages, never):